Investment ISAs put your capital at risk, and you may get back less than you originally invested.

 Saving and investing are both ways of trying to make your money work harder, but there are important differences.

-When you save, you deposit your money with a bank or building society, and in return they pay you interest.
+When you save, you deposit your money with a bank or building society, and in return it pays you interest.
 For instance, a bank might agree to pay you 5% of everything you set aside each year.
 The amount of interest is generally agreed in advance and could be either fixed or variable.

 When you save, your capital (the amount you put in) is not at risk.
 You’ll get back all your original savings, plus any interest.
-However, it’s rare to find savings accounts that pay more than the rate of inflation.
+You should choose savings accounts that pay more than the rate of inflation.

 Maximise the value of your savings by hunting down the best rates available